maedast/assignment1/bio.md

 I graduated with a degree in Accounting from the University of Oregon in December of 2013.
 In 2014, I started the CS program at OSU, got a job at the Oregon Public Utility Commission, got married, bought a house with my husband, and got a dog.
+Currently, I'm having a blissfully uneventful year so far and enjoying my study of CS (which is perhaps more difficult but a thousand times more interesting than accounting).

 When I'm free from the gray, windowless box in which I stare at Excel spreadsheets all day, I enjoy reading, playing video games, and playing with my pets.
 I have a dog named Mochi and a cat named Penelope.
 They are both nice pets, but the dog has a bad habit of eating various household objects, which is unfortunate.